BC Partners

 BC Partners LLP is a British international investment firm with over $40 billion of assets under management across private equity, credit and real estate in Europe and North America.
 Its global headquarters are in London.
 The firm invests across all industries.
 BC Partners was founded in 1986 and has offices in New York, Paris and Hamburg.
 Since inception, BC Partners has completed 113 private equity investments in companies with a total enterprise value of €145 billion.

 As one of the largest European private equity firms, BC Partners competes for buyouts and investment opportunities with other large cap private equity firms including Blackstone Group, KKR, CVC Capital Partners, Advent International and The Carlyle Group.
 The firm raised its eighth fund in 2005, which at the time made it the largest European buyout fund.
 Raised in less than five months, the fund was heavily oversubscribed.
 Investors in previous funds supplied 90% of the capital.
 The firm's most recent fund, BC Partners X, was one of the largest buyout funds raised in 2018.

 BC Partners was until recently majority shareholder of Intelsat, the global satellite services provider valued at US$16.6 billion in its leveraged buyout in 2007—one of the largest private equity buyouts of all time led by a consortium of investors including BC Partners and Silver Lake Partners.
 In 2008, BC Partners replaced Intelsat's chairman with Raymond Svider, BC's New York–based co-chairman.
 Sometime between 2008 and 2018, BC Partners sold all of Intelsat to the company.

-In August 2025, the firm attracted international scrutiny after leaked recordings showed executives of its portfolio company United Group discussing cooperation with state-owned Telekom Srbija and Serbian President Aleksandar Vučić in ways that could weaken United Media, the country’s last major independent broadcaster.